lucaspbastos/docker-pihole-unbound/README.md

 # Pi-Hole + Unbound in just 1 Container

+*This fork is no longer being maintained and has been archived.
+Please consider using the original repo or fork to customize for your own needs.*

 ## Description

 This is a fork of [Chris Crowe's docker-pihole-unbound Docker deployment](https://github.com/chriscrowe/docker-pihole-unbound) that runs both Pi-Hole and Unbound in a single container.
 Some changes in this fork include: